AlterMannomann/otap/otap_ddl/packages/otap_test.md

 - *p_test_set* The test set name to use for the next tests.

 *Return* The test set currently active as text message.
+## FUNCTION otap_test.set_language
+Sets the current session language, limited to 3 chars, always converted to upper case.
+Longer values are cutted to 3 chars.
+If NULL is given than, otap_constants.OTAP_INTERNAL_NA is used.
+If the language does not exist in OTAP_TRANSLATE it is ignored and defaults are used.

+Parameter:
+- *p_language_id* The 3 char language id to use.
+No effect if OTAP_TRANSLATE is empty.

+*Return* The session language id currently active.
+## FUNCTION otap_test.get_language
+Retrieves the current active session language id, limited to 3 chars.
+Wrapper for otap_api.otap_session_get_language.

+*Return* The session language id currently active.
+## FUNCTION otap_test.get_schema
+Retrieves the current schema defined for this test session.

+*Return* The active schema used for testing.
+## FUNCTION otap_test.get_prefix
+Retrieves the current prefix defined for this test session.

+*Return* The active prefix used for identifying test procedures.
+## FUNCTION otap_test.name_precedence
+Retrieves the current setting of name precedence for this test session.

+*Return* TRUE if name precedence is activated, otherwise FALSE.
+## FUNCTION otap_test.include_packages
+Retrieves the current setting of include packages for this test session.

+*Return* TRUE if include packages is activated, otherwise FALSE.
 ## FUNCTION otap_test.get_session_id
 Retrieves the current active test session id.

 *Return* The current active test session id.
 ## FUNCTION otap_test.get_report_id
-Retrieves the last view id from finsih or the current active test session id.
+Retrieves the last view id from finish or the current active test session id.
 Usually used in views.

 *Return* The last view id or the current active test session id.
 ## Generate functionality